 Visual Filters augment the text of a resource to focus your attention on specific features in a resource.
 This article will demonstrate how you can access and apply existing Visual Filters from a resource’s Visual Filter menu.
-Click here to learn more about creating custom visual filters.
+Learn more about creating custom visual filters.

 Skip ahead to:

-Note: These videos were recorded using a previous version of Logos.
+Note: Some of these videos were recorded using a previous version of Logos.

 Access Visual Filters